jucaesmanhoto/design-auctions/README.md

                               # It will run migrations and gem or packegesinstalations
 ```

-To run commands inside your container, you can run `dexec`, passing the container name as first parameter and the command at the end. **<h3>Don't forget the quotes</h3>**
+To run commands inside your container, you can run `dexec`, passing the container name as first parameter and the command at the end. <div class='alert alert-success'>Don't forget the quotes</div>

 Exemples:
 ```bash